 Riding Towards Balance and Independence

-Hand, Hoof and Heart has grown into a barn family of 35 students, 6 horses and 3 instructors.
-Our therapeutic lesson program has developed into not only serving the special needs community, but also providing therapeutic recreation to children, teens and young adults struggling with anxiety, depression and low self esteem.
-We have put an emphasis on promoting inclusivity, providing opportunities for the community to get involved and building a volunteer program that encourages involvement with the special needs community.
-We can't wait to see what is next for Hand, Hoof and Heart as we continue to grow and continue to develop inclusive, skill-based programs for our community.
+In October 2021, Hand, Hoof and Heart finally landed in its forever home - 15 acres of beautiful farmland in Cherokee County, GA.
+The program has grown into a barn family of 46 students, 11 horses, and 7 staff members.
+We now offer several different types of services focused on animal-assisted education and therapeutic outdoor activities.
+We have put an emphasis on promoting inclusivity, providing opportunities for the community to get involved, and building a volunteer program that encourages involvement with the special needs community and education industry.
+We can't wait to see what is next for Hand, Hoof, and Heart as we continue to grow and develop inclusive, skill-based programs for our community.